centauriapp/objc/README.md

 Centauri consists of two components: a client side library (this project) and a web application.
 The library collects and transmits session and log data to the web application, where you can later review usage data and examine logs to help debug problems.

-You need an account to use the web application.
+This client library requires iOS 5.0 or later.
+You also need an account to use the web application.
 Visit [https://centauriapp.com/](https://centauriapp.com/) to get started.

 ## Features
 * Log user sessions to a central service for later review while debugging.